 Separate real capability from unverified status

-Folium can classify each AI workflow as true end-to-end, integration-only, read-only, blocked, or unverified before leaders trust it.
+Folium can classify each AI process as true end-to-end, integration-only, read-only, blocked, or unverified before leaders trust it.

 - truth classification